“IT’S THE SORT OF CHEESE THAT SERIOUS CHEESE LOVERS SEEK OUT WHEN THEY WANT SOMETHING SURPRISING AND NEW”

 The place: an Alpine cheese parlour, high above the Maurienne Valley in the Vanoise National Park.
-The time, July, 2016.
-Inside, the eerie, whimsical tinkle of cow bells sounds the end of milking, and the start—or rather, resumption—of making cheese.
+Inside, the eerie, whimsical tinkle of cow bells sounds the end of milking, and the start – or rather, resumption – of making cheese.
 Catherine Richard doesn’t falter.
 A milkmaid at the age of six and a cheesemaker by 15, one imagines her veins are as blue as the unique mould that suffuses the bleu de Termignon, so easily does its making run through them.
-Now almost 60 years old, she is one of a mere handful of producers left making this “totally fascinating, totally awesome” cheese.
+Now in her sixties, she is one of a mere handful of producers left making this “totally fascinating, totally awesome” cheese.

 “This gives the finished cheese a distinctively tart, acidic taste,” says Max.
 The whey in which the curds were sitting is topped up, and the curds replenished with fresh ones.
 Remarkably, in an age of blind, sweeping sterility, the whey in this bucket is never entirely replaced.
 What’s more, the equipment is all wooden at this stage in the process, helping to harbour the bright, indigenous mould which pervades this cheese in a mysterious, delicious way.